xuanxu/starmatrix/docs/configuration.rst

 Integration step
 ----------------

-By default integration steps are constant in `log(t)` but this behavior can be changed via the `integration_step` setting, that can take this values:
+By default integration steps are constant in `log(t)` but this behavior can be changed via the `integration_step` setting, that can take these values:

 :logt: Integration step is constant in `log(t)`, so it is smaller for short-lived stars and gradually increases when time increases (stellar mass decreases).
 The total number of steps should be set using the `total_time_steps` setting
 :t:    Integration step is constant in `t`.
 Less efficient than log(t) but can be used to study specific intervals.
 Should be tuned with the `total_time_steps` setting